-We all know some crayon colors are more popular than others.
-The blue and red get used over and over, while the burnt sienna might not have much work to do.
-But what can you do with all the leftover little pieces?
+We all know some crayon colors are more popular than others, so what can you do with all the leftover little pieces?
 You can melt them down and make new crayons.
-As this page on instructables.com shows, crayons melt at just 275 degrees.
-So if you toss the stubs in a mini-muffin tin and bake them, they’ll melt and mix, giving you swirly, tie-dyed crayon chunks.
+As this page on instructables.com shows, if you toss the stubs in a mini-muffin tin and bake them at just 275 degrees, they’ll melt and mix, giving you swirly, tie-dyed crayon chunks.
 The edges are sharp enough to draw thin lines, and if you want to switch to a different color, just flip the muffin over in your hand!

 Wee ones: If you have red, orange, yellow, green and blue crayons, how many colors do you have?